Ps: Click here for my decade in Review Post.

 Jan’s best friend, Sathia, and his mum were travelling to their native Dominican Republic that month and she asked me to come along, get out and get some air.
 It did me good because up till then I’d sat in my bed with lights out and curtains drawn feeling strangely quiet and calm on the inside.
 I had been threatened with divorce at least weekly for a nine-year period and it was finally happening.
 I didn’t want it.
 I had never wanted it.
 It broke my heart every time it was mentioned, and each divorce threat was usually followed by a heartfelt apology and assurance that it was only said in anger but that it would never happen.
 And now here we were, seconds from disaster, so to speak…

 My Dominican getaway did me some good as we travelled across the country where I met all of Sathia’s family.
 We travelled upcountry to see his grandfather, a handsome debonair gentleman.
 I enjoyed the horses on the farm and took long naps in the hammock.
 My brain had gone on freeze and I just existed for a few days.
 Coming back home, I began preparations to respond to the court summons.
-All pleadings with Mr. Grey to find common ground and go the more affordable and cordial mediation route fell on deaf ears; he was eager and braced for the anticipated court battle up ahead.
+All pleadings with the husband to find common ground and go the more affordable and cordial mediation route fell on deaf ears; he was eager to get it over with and braced for the anticipated court battle up ahead.

 February | the month of faith